What Services do School Psychologists Provide?

 - School Psychologists conduct comprehensive psychoeducational assessments that look at all aspects of a student’s functioning: academic, cognitive, behavioral, social, emotional, and vocational/transition.

 - School Psychologists provide recommendations based on psychoeducational assessments that are intended to help individual students’ better access their education.

 - School Psychologists are also trained in mental health, which allows them to provide support services to students with psychological disorders.
 This support is intended to help students be more successful in their academic environment.

 - School Psychologists at PHS assist in creating behavioral and academic interventions through consultation with regular education teachers, special education teachers, parents, counselors, administration, and the student.
-Through consultation, Mrs. Turner and Mr. Perez strive to make sure that students receive the supports, services, and accommodations that meet their individual needs.
+Through consultation, Mrs. Turner and Mr. DeBella strive to make sure that students receive the supports, services, and accommodations that meet their individual needs.

 - Aside from counseling, School Psychologists also schedule meetings with students, support service providers, and families to ensure that students are getting help with social or emotional difficulties that may interfere with their academic performance.

-- Mrs. Turner and Mr. Perez use their training to work with teachers and staff to aid in designing academic and behavioral programs tailored to individual student needs in the hopes of preventing future academic and behavioral struggles.
+- Mrs. Turner and Mr. DeBella use their training to work with teachers and staff to aid in designing academic and behavioral programs tailored to individual student needs in the hopes of preventing future academic and behavioral struggles.

 For more information please visit the PHS PBIS page.

 - As part of the school psychologists’ role, Mrs. Turner and Mr. Perez are involved in using the Response to Intervention model of evaluation, which focuses on providing research based academic and behavioral interventions to individual students, and then using data to evaluate the effectiveness of these interventions.

 Additionally, school psychologists use data to assist in evaluating the effectiveness of school wide behavioral interventions